ianrose42/MACQ_scRNAseq/README.md

 - `outputDir` - the directory where results will written to
 - `workDir` - the directory where temporary files will be written

-I have chosen ... to do this all with the env vars NextFlow recognizes, so maybe re-write this section...

 # Usage Instructions
-The pipeline has three steps, diabramed below:

-... add a chart ...
 To perform each step, you can use the following code.

 ## Download the desired files and their metadata
 ```
 nextflow run nf-core/fetchngs \